webix-hub/docs/data/desktop/message_boxes.md

 - **"space"** and **"enter"** for setting **true** value as modal box result;
 - **"escape"** for setting **false** value as modal box result.

-To disable above mentioned keys and enable standard keyboard events you should set **keyboard** property to false:
+To disable the above mentioned keys and enable standard keyboard events, you should set the **keyboard** property to *false*:

 ~~~js
 webix.message.keyboard = false;
 webix.modalbox({...})
 ~~~

-From now on, user gets a possibility to use full keyboard, for instance, for typing values into inputs inside modal boxes.
+From now on, the user gets a possibility to use full keyboard, for instance, for typing values into inputs inside modal boxes.

 @complexity:2